Someone Does Not Like You

 If you know you’ve done nothing to cause a person to dislike you, there’s probably nothing you could ever do to cause them to like you.
 And, if you must come in contact with them regularly, then being tolerant—for you and for them—is probably a good and workable arrangement.

 The good news is it is not necessary for everyone to like you.
 Whether it is at work, at school, at church, or somewhere you do volunteer work, there is probably someone there who does not like you.
 Okay, fine.
-So seek out and find those people who do like you, those with whom you share common interests and enjoy being around, and don’t spend a lot of time worrying about those who don’t like you.
+So, seek out and find those people who do like you, those with whom you share common interests and enjoy being around, and don’t spend a lot of time worrying about those who don’t like you.
 In the workplace, especially, just make sure that you are doing your job to the best of your ability.
-That should be your Number One workplace priority, while making friends and workplace politics should be of lesser importance.
-Of course, it is always good and preferable to be courteous, kind, pleasant, and sociable—within reason, with those you work with every day.
-Still, I believe a line needs to be drawn, especially in the workplace, between civility and needing someone to like you.
+That should be your Number One workplace priority, while making friends and workplace politics, while important, should be of lesser importance.
+Of course, it is always good and preferable to be courteous, kind, pleasant, and sociable—within reason, with people you work with every day.
+Still, I believe a line has to be drawn, especially in the workplace, between being friendly, polite, and civil, and needing someone to like you.

 What to Do When Someone Doesn't Like You